verronpro/blog/_posts/2023-06-01-little-helper-workshop.md

 description: A timed, gamified workshop to reveal onboarding documentation gaps and turn them into an actionable backlog your team can execute.
 ---

-TL;DR: Can a new developer build, run, and test your project in under 4 hours using only a 240-character message?
+Can a new developer build, run, and test your project in under 4 hours using only a 240-character message?
 This gamified workshop exposes onboarding documentation gaps through timed challenges—turning painful "where's the docs?" conversations into an actionable improvement backlog.

 A new contractor joins your team Monday morning.
 By lunch, they're still installing dependencies.
 By Wednesday, they're